MattWass/Project-3-matt-wass/README.md

   ![alt text](image-10.png)

   - After further update and troubleshooting of my project, additional testing has been done to receive the "play again? (y/n):" message as seen below.
 This addition is a much more user friendly way of restarting the game.
+The expectation was for players to be given the opportunity to have another game of battleships.
+With this now displayimg after the winner has been determined, that actual outcome is relative to the expected outcome.

   ![alt text](image-11.png)

   Upon selecting "y" to restart the game, we can see that the game has gone back to the enter name section, ready for another game of battleships.
-This allows for multiple games of battleships without having to re-run the program.
+The expected outcome was for multiple games of battleships to be played without the need for re-running the program.
+This now allows for multiple games of battleships without having to re-run the program and so the actual outcome has also been met as expected.

   ![alt text](image-12.png)

   - With further manual testing of my project, I reached a battleships conclusion of computer wins as seen below.
+This fulfils the expected and actual outcome of the computer sinking all the player battleships.

   ![alt text](image-14.png)